 For Beyond TAST, I am suggesting another variety of cable chain stitch.
 (Follow the link to a tutorial if you need a refresher) I have chosen Interlaced Cable Chain stitch to illustrate that we can build on stitches using a variety of techniques.
 One of those techniques is to treat the stitch as a foundation row and lace a second thread through them, turning the stitch into what people call a composite stitch.

 Interlaced Cable Chain stitch looks complex, but really, it is simple and remarkably quick to do.
 You can lace with a thread of the same type or experiment with novelty yarn, fine ribbon and fine braid.
-The sample above was stitched in cotton perle #5 thread.
+I stitched the sample above in cotton perle #5 thread.
 As usual, I have a tutorial on how to work Interlaced Cable Chain Stitch in the stitch dictionary.
 I hope you enjoy experimenting with this stitch.

 Next week, a catch-up or break week

 Heads up, everyone.
 Next week will be a catch-up or break week whichever applies to you.
-I notice some people are struggling to keep up or are behind.
-So it is time to take a breather for a week.
+I notice some people are struggling to keep up or are falling behind.
+Don’t worry, that’s why we have break weeks 🙂 So it is time to take a breather for a week.
+Enjoy!

 Where to share your stitching for TAST week 23